Blood Volume Calculator

 How Blood Volume Is Calculated

 Total blood volume represents the total amount of fluid circulating within your arteries, veins, and capillaries at any given time.
-To determine this accurately, the calculator uses Nadler’s formula, which accounts for the physical differences between male and female body composition.
+To determine this approximately, the calculator uses Nadler’s formula, which accounts for the physical differences between male and female body composition.

 Blood Volume = a × Height³ + b × Weight + c